eviltester/restmud/src/basictestgame/docs/test_game_basic_walkthrough.md

 `polish the_secret_of_the_maze_prize`

 > `Good work.
-You polished 'A very prize like prize' by 99 and now it is worth 499 hoard points.
-Your 'A Cloth of Shining' has 101 polish power left. `
+You polished 'A very prize like prize' by 87 and now it is worth 487 hoard points.
+Your 'A Cloth of Shining' has 113 polish power left. `

 `polish the_secret_of_the_maze_prize`

 > `Good work.
-You polished 'A very prize like prize' by 6 and now it is worth 505 hoard points.
-Your 'A Cloth of Shining' has 95 polish power left. `

-`polish the_secret_of_the_maze_prize`

-> `Good work.
-You polished 'A very prize like prize' by 13 and now it is worth 518 hoard points.
+You polished 'A very prize like prize' by 31 and now it is worth 518 hoard points.
 Your 'A Cloth of Shining' has 82 polish power left. `

 `polish the_secret_of_the_maze_prize`

 > `Good work.
-You polished 'A very prize like prize' by 21 and now it is worth 539 hoard points.
-Your 'A Cloth of Shining' has 61 polish power left. `
+You polished 'A very prize like prize' by 24 and now it is worth 542 hoard points.
+Your 'A Cloth of Shining' has 58 polish power left. `

 `polish the_secret_of_the_maze_prize`

 > `Good work.
-You polished 'A very prize like prize' by 12 and now it is worth 551 hoard points.
-Your 'A Cloth of Shining' has 49 polish power left. `
+You polished 'A very prize like prize' by 13 and now it is worth 555 hoard points.
+Your 'A Cloth of Shining' has 45 polish power left. `

 `polish the_secret_of_the_maze_prize`

 > `Good work.
-You polished 'A very prize like prize' by 8 and now it is worth 559 hoard points.
-Your 'A Cloth of Shining' has 41 polish power left. `
+You polished 'A very prize like prize' by 21 and now it is worth 576 hoard points.
+Your 'A Cloth of Shining' has 24 polish power left. `

 `polish the_secret_of_the_maze_prize`

 > `Good work.
-You polished 'A very prize like prize' by 15 and now it is worth 574 hoard points.
-Your 'A Cloth of Shining' has 26 polish power left. `
+You polished 'A very prize like prize' by 3 and now it is worth 579 hoard points.
+Your 'A Cloth of Shining' has 21 polish power left. `

 `polish the_secret_of_the_maze_prize`

 > `Good work.
-You polished 'A very prize like prize' by 1 and now it is worth 575 hoard points.
-Your 'A Cloth of Shining' has 25 polish power left. `
+You polished 'A very prize like prize' by 8 and now it is worth 587 hoard points.
+Your 'A Cloth of Shining' has 13 polish power left. `

 `polish the_secret_of_the_maze_prize`

 > `Good work.
-You polished 'A very prize like prize' by 8 and now it is worth 583 hoard points.
-Your 'A Cloth of Shining' has 17 polish power left. `
+You polished 'A very prize like prize' by 1 and now it is worth 588 hoard points.
+Your 'A Cloth of Shining' has 12 polish power left. `

 `polish the_secret_of_the_maze_prize`

 > `Good work.
-You polished 'A very prize like prize' by 8 and now it is worth 591 hoard points.
+You polished 'A very prize like prize' by 3 and now it is worth 591 hoard points.
 Your 'A Cloth of Shining' has 9 polish power left. `

 `polish the_secret_of_the_maze_prize`